surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Scripts.md

 The Get-Help cmdlet gets the help topics for scripts as well as for cmdlets and other types of commands.
 To get the help topic for a script, type `Get-Help` followed by the path and filename of the script.
-If the script path is in your `Path` environment variable, you can omit the path.
+If the script path is in your `PATH` environment variable, you can omit the path.

 For example, to get help for the ServicesLog.ps1 script, type: